 Clothing for all weathers is recommended so waterproofs are essential.
 A full recommended kit list is provided and we are always happy to answer any questions that you may have.

 It is highly recommended that you take out adequate insurance to cover against, personal accident, loss of belongings and cancellation cover.
 This should cover you in the event that you have to cancel the tour anytime after the final payment has been made as we may be unable to fill your place.
-There are many insurance companies out there and we prefer not to get involved with recommending a particular company and there are so many policies available depending on your own personal circumstances.
+There are many insurance companies out there, we recommend one in the information we send out and we will email the details in the run up to the trip.

 If you would like collecting from Inverness, we will meet you at the station and take you, your luggage and your bike to the hotel where we will spend our first night.
 Just let us know when you want picking up and we will meet you then.
 We will have a group meal at 19:30 for 20:00 on the Saturday night so if you are arriving much earlier you have the time free to yourself.